 This failure by humanity is challenged in the UN Sustainability Development Goal (SDG): "End hunger, achieve food security and improve nutrition and promote sustainable agriculture", which is number two on the list of seventeen goals.

-A program for increased social, economic and environmental sustainability
+A programme for increased social, economic and environmental sustainability

-The AgriFoSe2030-program directly targets the SDG2 in low-income countries through a science-based approach on local, regional and global scales.
+The AgriFoSe2030-programme directly targets the SDG2 in low-income countries through a science-based approach on local, regional and global scales.
 AgriFoSe2030 aim to transform practices toward more efficient use of human, financial and natural resources.
 This transformation thereby increases social, economic and environmental sustainability while taking different aspects of resilience into account.

 Further, AgriFoSe2030 contributes to policy work and practical development activities that aim to increase participation and influence for women and youth within farming, agribusinesses and entrepreneurship along food value chains.
 Focus is on increased gender-equity with regard to land rights and access to production resources, as well as enhanced opportunities for youth within agriculture.
 AgriFoSe2030 targets those smallholders that are deemed to have potential for transformation from self-subsistence farming to producing a surplus of food for sale.

 To stimulate food production and improving access to markets

 In short, the programme contributes to stimulate an increase in food production and viability for these farmers by improving the access to markets; it also provides linkage to and development of value chains for their products.
 Promoting compliance with international standards and measures will enable possibilities for inclusive markets that can meet the increasing demand for food and potentially redress inequities in the access to such markets and thereby also increase access to food.
-The transformation of smallholder agriculture demands the active contribution of all sectors – government, private, non-governmental – including international development cooperation organizations.
+The transformation of smallholder agriculture demands the active contribution of all sectors – government, private, non-governmental – including international development cooperation organisations.
 The actions taken to achieve this transformation must be science-based and resistant to ideological biases in order to be effective.

 Translating state-of-the-art science to directly applicable information